Grab your hat – we’re about to run through the best lavender fields around Australia!

 With 100 acres of tantalising gardens to explore, when it comes to Lavandula Swiss Italian Farm, visitors will be spoilt for choice when it comes to this central-Victorian farm.
-Passing Lerderderg State Park, just under a two-hour drive north-west of Melbourne, guests are offered a full day of activities when it comes to this lavender farm.
-With their 1860 original homestead still standing today, Lavandula offers more than just a lavender field for your visit.
+Passing Lerderderg State Park, just under a two-hour drive north-west of Melbourne, guests are offered a full day of activities.
+With their 1860 original homestead still standing today, Lavandula offers more than just a lavender field to frolic through.
 Whether you stop in at the La Trattoria Eatery & Bar, greet the farm animals or browse through their range of handcrafted aromatherapy products made on site, when it comes to Lavandula Swiss Italian Farm, there is always something to keep you occupied.

 Warratina Lavender Farm

 For a quick day trip just out of Melbourne’s CBD, Warratina Lavender Farm should be your first port of call.
 Starting their lavender farm back in 1991, since then Warratina has expanded to now house over 10,000 lavender plants making it one of Australia’s and the world’s most visited lavender farms.
-With the plants harvested by hand using a traditional sickle, Warratina’s lavender is then dried and use for a range of products including food, beauty, household and of course decoration.
+On top of being one of the most beautiful lavender farms in Australia, here the plants harvested by hand using a traditional sickle and then dried and used for a range of products including food, beauty, household and, of course, decoration purposes.
 For your visit to Warratina, we recommend stopping by their Tea Room where you can indulge in a range of lavender-infused treats all whilst enjoying a range of locally sourced wines.

 Emu Bay Lavender Farm

-One of South Australia’s favourite lavender fields; when it comes to Emu Bay Lavender Farm, your experience will be far from anything traditional.
-Sitting on the north-eastern point of Kangaroo Island, despite the fact that it is only accessible via a ferry trip from Adelaide’s port, Emu Bay Lavender Farm is well worth the visit regardless of where your coming from.
-Open year round, Emu Bay Lavender Farm prides themselves on their strong agriculture conservation and tourism.
-With tours available, a friendly cafe thats perfect for lunch or their delectable range of products – from loose leaf teas to oils – that are yet to launch, Emu Bay Lavender Farm should be on your to-visit list for any lavender-loving Australian.
+One of South Australia’s best lavender fields; when it comes to Emu Bay Lavender Farm, your experience will be far from anything traditional.
+Sitting on the north-eastern point of Kangaroo Island, despite the fact that it is only accessible via a ferry trip from Adelaide’s port, Emu Bay Lavender Farm is well worth the visit regardless of where you’re coming from.
+Open year round, Emu Bay Lavender Farm pride themselves on their strong agriculture conservation and tourism.
+With tours available, a friendly cafe that’s perfect for lunch or their delectable range of products including loose leaf teas and oils, Emu Bay Lavender Farm should be on your must-visit list in 2021!

 Lyndoch Lavender Farm & Cafe

-If you’d rather keep things on land, tucked meticiously amongst the rolling hills of Lyndoch – just over an hours-drive north-eat of Adelaide’s CBD – Lyndoch Lavender Farm & Cafe makes for the perfect pitstop for any day adventure.
-Passing through Mount Crawford Forest, travellers will soon become bewitched by Lyndoch’s Lavender Farm & Cafe and all of its beauty.
-Ideal for wine lovers exploring the nearby Barossa Valley, for over 28 years Lyndoch has since been a multi award-winning attraction.
+If you’d rather keep things on land, tucked meticulously amongst the rolling hills of Lyndoch – just over an hour’s drive north-east of Adelaide’s CBD – Lyndoch Lavender Farm & Cafe makes for the perfect pitstop for any weekend adventure.
+Passing through Mount Crawford Forest, travellers will soon be bewitched by Lyndoch’s Lavender Farm & Cafe and all of its beauty.
+Ideal for wine lovers exploring the nearby Barossa Valley, for over 28 years Lyndoch has been a multi award-winning attraction.
 Home to the largest lavender farm in South Australia, this family owned and operated business will soon become one of your favourite places to visit in the south-west.

 Nannup Lavender Farm